Jefrina-V/Jefrina-V/README.md

 - 👋 Hi, I’m @Jefrina-V
-- 👀 I’m interested in drawing, reading books and listening to podcasts
+- 👀 I’m more passionate in AI and Python programming language.
 - 🌱 I’m currently learning my B.Tech in Information Technology
 - 💞️ I’m looking to collaborate my self with expertise and upskill my self
 - 📫 How to reach me, Can reach me by LinkedIn